danielmunro/dgse/content/glossary/module.md

 short: An encapsulation of code.
 ---

 An encapsulation of code, which contains [classes](/glossary/class), [functions](/glossary/function), constants, or other language constructs.
 Some languages have a concept of a module, but not all do.

-Namespaces are a popular alternative.
+If a programming language does not have modules, typically it will at least support namespaces.
 Both ideas relate to grouping similar functionality together for organizational or logical purposes.